CCTV footage shows people dragging body of man from backseat of car, shop owner says

 "He looked calm.
 He was looking up and down the road."

-The owner said it was if the man was waiting for police, who arrived shortly afterwards.
+The owner said it was as if the man was waiting for police, who arrived shortly afterwards.

 "They had plenty of time to run away."